Our BuildingsTown Hall, All Saints, Malling Community Centre

 The newly renovated building will offer a vibrant community space, with links to outdoor facilities, spaces for public hire, sports changing rooms, and social area/café.

-Specifications are now being prepared, and we are assessing what grants may be available to assist with particular elements of the scheme, and planning the final stages of the programme in coming weeks.
+A contract is now being finalized, and we are assessing what grants may be available to assist with particular elements of the scheme, and planning the final stages of the programme.

-We now anticipate that work is unlikely to commence before the end of 2018.
+We now anticipate that work is unlikely to commence before the Autumn of 2019.